allybrannon/week_2_tuesday/README.md

 # week_2_tuesday
-Week 2 projects: working with classes
+Week 2 projects: python and working with classes